daattali/beautiful-jekyll/_posts/2022-03-11-on-premise-layer-2-service-type-loadbalancer-with-antrea.md

     NAME         TYPE           CLUSTER-IP     EXTERNAL-IP   PORT(S)          AGE
     whoami-lb    LoadBalancer   10.96.43.248   <pending>     8080:31882/TCP   6m16s

-Let's do that by editing the service:
+Let's do that by editing the service with "_kubectl edit svc whoami-lb_" and add the _service.antrea.io/external-ip-pool: "whoami-lb"_ annotation in the metadata section.

     apiVersion: v1
     kind: Service